How do I grade student responses to writing prompts?

 Grading Method #1

-Select ELA and then select Reports in the left navigation bar.
+Select Reports in the left navigation bar and then select ELA.
 Then, scroll down to select Article Writing Report.
 "Ungraded Writing Assignments" will appear at the top of the page.
 By selecting Grade on the right of the following page, you will be able to review writing assignments by article.

 Grading Method #2